briggsprashar/sports_metric_analysis/Project.md

 However, when combined with the literature review findings, the sample dataset seems to be sufficient to observe wider representative trends that answer the research question:
 > *What are the most important metrics for Rate of Force Development (RFD) and Movement-Efficiency & Gait-Complexity (ME&GC), and how do female and male athletes perform in these metrics?*

-When the data analysis from the dataset, regardless of data quality (record size, testing-frequency, testing-consistency, gaps, gender-based testing differences, and other extraneous factors like device availability for actual metric measurement), is combined with literature review findings, there is sufficient data to explore the following:
+When the data analysis from the dataset, regardless of data quality (sample size, record size, testing-frequency, testing-consistency, gaps, gender-based testing differences, and other extraneous factors like device availability for actual metric measurement), is combined with literature review findings, there is sufficient data to explore the following:
 - were selected **constructs** well supported with scholarly work as the basis of the logical framework created to explore the research question?
 - is there **correlation** between RFD and ME&GC constructs?
 - were selected **metrics** well supported with scholarly work as the basis of this study?